 Once you have confirmed which students will be serving with your organization, or as you are accepting students, you should work alongside the student to decide when they will be serving.
 Most of our students will serve two, four hour shifts on separate days.
 It may be prudent to ask students for their class and extracurricular schedule up front in order to find a time that works for both the organization’s schedule, as well as the student’s.

 When will the students begin working with our organization?

-All students will begin their placement work on the week of September 30th.
+All students will begin their placement work on the week of September 29th.
 Since we are an academic program, our students follow the academic calendar.
 Therefore, when the university is closed for weather, or for holidays, are students are not asked to serve on those days.
-For a full calendar, including the dates you can expect the students will be serving, click here.
+To view the official university calendar, please click here:

 - Students are expected to serve 8 hours on-site per week.
 Most supervisors find this is best done in two 4-hour shifts each week.
 A few students are able to serve one 8-hour day per week.